MrBounty/MrBounty/README.md

 ## Personal
 ### Ursina
-I made a python object to use in a game engine to display a line chart in real time.
+Python object to use in a game engine to display a line chart in real time.
 https://github.com/MrBounty/Graph-for-Ursina

 ### Project zomboid mods